formlio/forml/docs/concept.rst

 ForML has been carefully designed to entirely abstract away all of the fundamental runtime dependencies so that project implementation is decoupled from any particular execution mechanism, storage technology, or data format.
 This allows running the same unchanged project against an arbitrary combination of these runtime *providers*.
-Specific providers are selected by the configuration of the runtime environment called simply the :doc:`Platform <platform>`.
+Specific providers are selected by the configuration of the runtime environment called simply the :ref:`Platform
+<platform>`.

 .. _concept-io: